pypycodes/pypycodes.github.io/_pages/about.md

 ---
 layout: page
-title:
+title: ""
 permalink: /about/
 ---

 ## Hello Readers

 Thank you for taking the time to read my blog.
 I work as a Solutions Architect focusing on Automation, DevOps, and AWS Cloud.
 This blog serves as my daily log, where I share my learnings, discoveries, and interesting topics or viewpoints as an Architect.
 You can connect with me via email or LinkedIn using the footer links.
+I am an avid DILBERT FAN, that explains the favicon or the blog image :)

 ## Why host on GitHub and not Medium or similar blogging websites?